Glen Lake's Jonathan Wright commits to SVSU

 MAPLE CITY — Jonathan Wright doesn’t think he’ll be able to escape being coached by Jerry Angers.

 Wright will be graduating from Glen Lake this May.
-Angers announced he would be stepping down from the Lakers football program Monday, January 27, and soon he'll have another person to cheer for the in the stands watching him come Saturday afternoons.
+Angers announced he would be stepping down from the Lakers football program Monday, January 27, and soon he’ll have another person to cheer for the in the stands on Saturday afternoons.

 Wright committed to play Division II football at Saginaw Valley State University this past week, announcing over Twitter Thursday evening.
 He’ll play linebacker for the Cardinals after being recruited by assistant head coach Jeremy Prudhomme.